 We’ve just come back from a lovely weekend in Center Parcs – our third time visiting Center Parcs but first time staying in Sherwood.
+I’d love to try one of the other locations next.
 I was a little worried about going to Center Parcs after lockdown, and for a while I wasn’t sure if our little holiday was even going to be going ahead, but thankfully we were lucky and still got to go with a few restrictions.

 I wanted to do a post answering some questions I was asked on Instagram about visiting Center Parcs after lockdown and how it affects your holiday.
 (Also, I totes know that lockdown isn’t officially lifted, but ‘post-lockdown’ is the best way I can think to describe this weird period succinctly).